Riley-livingston/Airbnb-Listings-Analysis-for-Cleaning-Services-v2/README.md

    - Days a listing is booked out of 90 is calculated by substracting 90 from the availability_90 feature.
 This calculated feature will be the target variable in this analysis, The feature that is being predicted.
    <br />
    <br />
    - Distinct reviews are counted in the select statement.
-The impact of review count with the condition of them indicating uncleanliness will be the feature of interest in this analysis.
+The impact of review count with the condition of indicating uncleanliness will be the feature of interest in [redicting bookings in this analysis.
  <br />
  <br />